SAREC-Lab/sUAS-UseCases/usecases/supporting/SynchronizedTakeoff.md

 ## Main Success Scenario

 1. DroneResponse assigns each UAV an altitude between 20 feet and the maximum allowed altitude of the current flight area.
 Each altitude is separated by `_minimum_separation_distance_` from all other UAVs.
+2. Each UAV [leases airspace](LeaseAirspace.md) for its designated route.
-2. Each UAV takes off to its prescribed altitude and waits for all other UAVs to reach their altitudes.
+3. Each UAV takes off to its prescribed altitude and waits for all other UAVs to reach their altitudes.
-3. Each UAV flies at its unique altitude to the longitude and latitude coordinates of its first waypoints.
+4. Each UAV flies at its unique altitude to the longitude and latitude coordinates of its first waypoints.
 It waits for confirmation that all other UAVs have reached their designated coordinates.
-4. Each UAV then descends or ascends to the designated altitude of its first waypoint and awaits confirmation that all other UAVs have reached their designated altitudes.
+5. Each UAV then descends or ascends to the designated altitude of its first waypoint and awaits confirmation that all other UAVs have reached their designated altitudes.

 ## Exceptions
 1. All [general exceptions](../../README.md#GeneralExceptions) apply.